Maxwell-independence: a new rank estimate for 3D rigidity matroids: Introduction

-A subset of edges of a graph $G$ is said to be {\em independent} (we drop ``bar-joint'' from now on) in $d$-dimensions, when the corresponding set of rows of $R_d(G)$ are generically independent, or independent for a generic instantiation of the indeterminate.
-This yields the 3D rigidity matroid associated with a graph $G$.
-The graph is {\em rigid} if the number of generically independent rows or the rank of $R_d(G)$ is maximal, i.e., $d|V| - {d+1 \choose 2}$, where ${d+1 \choose 2}$ is the number of rotational and translational degrees of freedom of a rigid body in $\mathbb{R}^d$ \cite{graver:servatius:rigidityBook:1993}.
+A subset of edges $E^\prime$, or a subgraph $(V^\prime, E^\prime)$, of a graph $G=(V, E)$ is said to be {\em independent} (we drop ``bar-joint'' from now on) in $d$-dimensions, when the set of rows of $R_d(G)$ corresponding to $E^\prime$ is {\em generically independent}, or independent for a generic instantiation of the indeterminate entries.
+This yields the $d$-dimensional {\em generic rigidity matroid} associated with a graph $G$.
+The graph is {\em rigid} if the number of generically independent rows or the rank of $R_d(G)$ is maximal, i.e., $d|V| - {d+1 \choose 2}$, where ${d+1 \choose 2}$ is the number of rotational and translational degrees-of-freedom of a rigid body in $\mathbb{R}^d$ \cite{graver:servatius:rigidityBook:1993}.

-Clearly, the number of edges of $G$ is a trivial upper bound on the generic rank of $R_d(G)$, or alternatively the {\it rank of the $d$-dimensional rigidity matroid of $G$}.
-Thus, a graph is independent in $d$ dimensions only if $(a)$ $|E|$ does not exceed $d|V| - {d+1\choose 2}$; and $(b)$ this holds for every induced subgraph.
-This is called Maxwell's condition in $d$ dimensions, and we call such graphs $G$ {\em Maxwell-independent} in $d$ dimensions.
+Clearly, the number of edges of $G=(V, E)$ is a trivial upper bound on the generic rank of $R_d(G)$, or alternatively the {\it rank of the $d$-dimensional rigidity matroid of $G$}, which we denote by rank$_d(G)$.
+Thus, a graph is independent in $d$ dimensions only if $(a)$ $|E|$ does not exceed $d|V| - {d+1\choose 2}$; and $(b)$ this holds for every induced subgraph with at least $d$ vertices.
+This is called {\em Maxwell's condition in $d$ dimensions} \cite{maxwell:equilibrium:1864}, and we call such graphs (or their edge sets) $G$ {\em Maxwell-independent} in $d$ dimensions.

 In other words, Maxwell's condition states that for any subset of edges of $G$, independence implies Maxwell-independence.

-In 2D, the famous Laman's theorem states that the converse is also true.
+For $d=2$, the famous Laman's theorem states that the converse is also true.
 I.e., Maxwell-independence implies independence.
-So, in 2D, the Maxwell-independent subsets of edges define the same matroid as the rigidity matroid given by the independent subsets of rows of the rigidity matrix.
-Thus the rank of the 2D rigidity matroid of a graph $G$ is exactly the size of a maximal, Maxwell-independent subset of edges (here, by {\em maximal} we mean that no edge can be added without violating Maxwell-independence).
-Thus all maximal, Maxwell-independent subsets of edges of $G$ must have the same size.
+Thus (1) the rank of the $2$-dimensional generic rigidity matroid of a graph $G$ is exactly the size of any maximal, Maxwell-independent set (here, by {\em maximal} we mean that no edge can be added without violating Maxwell-independence) and (2) all maximal, Maxwell-independent sets of $G$ must have the same number of edges.